 Road Safety Audit Standard GG 119 requires all strategic road schemes to have an independent road safety audit.
 GG119 is also 'commended' to local authorities resulting in the majority of road safety audits within the UK being undertaken to this standard.
 Transport for London has its own road safety audit procedures that are set out in its document SQA-0170.

 A design manual for roads and bridges, the road safety audit is a systemic process for checking the road safety of new schemes or amendments to existing road/highway features.

 The Role of our Road Safety Team

-Our Road Safety Team identify road safety problems and measures to eliminate or reduce the risk of collisions involving injury.
+Our team identify road safety problems and measures to eliminate or reduce the risk of collisions involving injury.
 Our recommendations are based on sound safety principles, and where possible cost proportionate to the scheme and pragmatic.

 Our Safety Team are fully qualified to undertake Road Safety Audits in the England (including TLRN and Highways England network), Scotland, Wales, Northern Ireland and Ireland.
 All of our Safety team are employed by Mayer Brown therefore we do not seek assistance from third parties when undertaking Road Safety Audits.
 This allows us to provide a quick and efficient service to our clients.

 Membership of SoRSA (Society of Road Safety Auditors)

 An independent road safety audit is the only one of the disciplines offered by Mayer Brown which requires an annual submission and review of work undertaken and related experience to retain the required qualification, namely membership of SoRSA (Society of Road Safety Auditors).